charliecalvert/CloudNotes/Assignments/Prog272Final2016.md

 This demonstrates your ability to take some of the concepts taught in the core portion of the course and implement them on your own with a minimum of hand holding.

-Finally, you should work to add database elements:
+Finally, you should work to produce a complete, well structured application:

+- An Energy Types page with clickable **msnTypes** that filter your data
 - Database page to import JSON data into MongoDB and display it.
 - Settings page pulling and setting data in MongoDB
 - Ability to use either JSON or MongoDB as your datasource
 - Ability to use the settings page to dynamically switch back and forth between displaying JSON data and MongoDB data.

+I'm expecting that most students won't be able to complete all the features of the final.
+Consider adopting the following strategies:

+-

 Extra credit